Quansight-Labs/free-threaded-compatibility/docs/porting.md

 from contextlib import contextmanager from contextvars import ContextVar

-# Each thread and each asyncio task sees its own value, starting from the default.
+# Each thread and each asyncio task gets its own independent value.
 depth = ContextVar("depth", default=0)